 - salt and pepper to taste

-- Heat heavy saucepan on medium heat until the bottom is fairly warm, then add olive oil.
-While the olive oil is heating, peel and slice the garlic.
+- Heat heavy saucepan on medium heat.
+Once warm, add olive oil.

-- Add the garlic once the olive oil is shimmery.
-Add tomatoes when garlic is fragrant but not colored at all.
-Add dried herbs and salt and pepper.
-Stir, then let simmer for ten to fifteen minutes.
+- Stir, then let simmer for ten to fifteen minutes.
 Blend it to the consistency you desire.

 - Serve immediately or store in a sealed container for up to three days in the fridge.